 |Positive nodes (invasive only)||0||150||75||704||78||762||78.6||520||84.4||2,136||79.5|

-The number of women diagnosed with late stage breast cancer (stage III and IV) continues to be rather high, in spite of widespread screening programs.
-It is speculated that a certain subgroup of the general population does not make use of early detection screening programs, for a variety of mostly socio-economic reasons.
+The number of women diagnosed with stage III and IV continues to be rather high, in spite of widespread screening programs.
+Possibly this is because a certain subgroup of the general population do not make use of early detection screening programs, for a variety of mostly socio-economic reasons.

 - Minister of Public Works and Government Services in Canada, Organized Breast Cancer Screening Programs in Canada,1997-1998, p.21.

 - Haque, R., Schottinger, JE., Kanter, MH, Avila, CC., Contreras, R., Gordon, MA.
 Quinn, VP.
 Frequency of late-stage breast cancer diagnoses despite high mammography screening rates in an HMO.
 J Clin Oncol (2009)27:15s, 2009 (suppl; abstr 1526)

 - Hahn, KM., Bondy, ML, Selvan, M., Jund, MJ., Liff, JM., Flagg, EW., Brinton, LA., Porter, P., Eley, JW., Coates, RJ.
 Factors Associated with Advanced Disease Stage at Diagnosis in a Population-based Study of Patients with Newly Diagnosed Breast Cancer.
 American Journal of Epidemiology.
 (2007); 166(9):1035-1044.

 - Henson DE, Chu KC, Levine PH.
 Histologic grade, stage, and survival in breast cancer.
 Cancer (2003) 98:908-17.